12 of the best things to do in Wānaka for adventure lovers

 The Cardrona Distillery

 The Cardrona Distillery is a small, craft distillery located on the golden hills of the Crown Range a 20 minute drive from Wanaka.
+Barley grown on the Canterbury plains is milled on site, before being fermented and the liquid held in Cardrona’s stunning copper stills.

 The location alone is stunning — it makes a great excuse to stop in Cardrona on the drive from Queenstown to Wanaka.
-But stepping into the glass and stone building for a distillery tour is a fascinating way to learn more about the craft of making artisan spirits.
+Joining a distillery tour is a fascinating way to learn more about the craft of making artisan spirits.
+Tours are popular though, and take 75 minutes.
+If you’re short on time, you can just enjoy a cocktail.

 Climb the world’s highest waterfall cable climb with Wild Wire Wanaka